thruthesky/easy_packages/easychat/README.md

 - `/chat/rejected-users/<uid> { room-a: _time_base_order_value_, room-b: ..., ... }`: Users who rejected the invitation be added here.

+## Chat Blocking

+Group chat can block the user from the room and it should prevent the user from joining.

+When the user is blocked, the user is also removed from the room.
+The blocker (who is a master) should also remove the chat join of the user.

 ## Server timestamp